Hit enter to search or ESC to close

 • Drive Distance: Approx. 2 hours

-9. Immerse yourself in the snow-capped mountain scenery that New Zealand is famous for and explore Aoraki/Mt Cook National Park.
-Hike to the base of NZ’s highest mountain following a trail up the Hooker valley where you’ll cross swing bridges and get stunning views of the mountains before finishing up at a glacial lake with views of the Hooker Valley glacier.
-We then travel back towards the Pacific coast for a quick stop in the historic town of Oamaru before continuing onwards to the small village of Moeraki.
-Walk to a great view point offering expansive views of the Pacific Ocean and try to spot a little Blue Penguin along the shore.
-If you have a bike it’s possible to visit a colony of extremely rare Yellow-eyed Penguins near to camp.
+9. Today you get to immerse yourself in the snow-capped mountain scenery that New Zealand is famous for.
+This morning we’ll explore the spectacular Aoraki/Mt Cook National Park.
+We’ll hike to the base of NZ’s highest mountain following a trail up the Hooker valley where you’ll cross swing bridges and experience stunning views of the mountains before finishing up at a glacial lake with some awe inspiring views of the Hooker Valley glacier - trust us, you’ll want to bring your camera for this!

 • Meals: Breakfast, Lunch and Dinner